base-org/web/apps/base-docs/tutorials/docs/4_hardhat-debugging.md

 Balance 10000000000000000
 locks length 1
 Locks index 0
-Locks index 1
 1) LockCreator Tests
        should get all locks:
      Error: VM Exception while processing transaction: reverted with panic code 0x32 (Array accessed at an out-of-bounds or negative index)
 ```

 Since arrays are 0 index based, an array with 1 item will store that item at the 0 index.
-In the above example, the `if` statement compares `<=` against the length of the array, so it tries to access the element in position 1, and crashes.
+In the above example, the `if` statement compares `<` against the length of the array, so it correctly accesses only valid array indices.

 Here's the simple solution: